Dlegend123/OpenFusionAndroid/README.md

 ## Gamehub
 - Import the OpenFusion.exe file in Gamehub.
 - Use proton10.0-arm64x-2 as the `Compatibility Layer`.
-- Use Performance as the `Translation Params`.
+- Use Extreme as the `Translation Params`.
 - For the `DXVK Version` you can use dxvk-v2.6.2-1-async.